 3.12.
 The applicant has amended the scheme during the determination period.
-When originally submitted, the proposal related to the full extent of the listed building and included changes to the Market Hall.
-The red line of the application site was subsequently reduced to comprise only the Theatre and revised drawings were supplied.
+When originally submitted, the proposal related to the full extent of the listed building and included changes to the market hall itself.
+The red line extent of the application site was subsequently reduced to comprise only the theatre and revised drawings were supplied.